fethij/Rijksmuseum/README.md

 # Rijksmuseum

-Rijksmuseum is a multiplatform app built using Kotlin and Compose Multiplatform.
-It features an nice user interface and experience to browse through arts.
+Rijksmuseum is multi-modular Kotlin and Compose Multiplatform app that offers an immersive way to explore the art collection of the renowned Rijksmuseum in Amsterdam.

 ## Design